Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

 - **Manual Analysis** - Manually searching through the file system
 - **Create a Timeline** - Creating a timeline of events
 - **Report**

+# Extracting data from an iphone

+- Has two partitions: **root**- contains operating system level functions and **var** contains user data

+- Data is first copied using the bit level which recovers deleted messages  as well as GPS coordinates and cell tower locations

+- Iphone also alows to bck up their data to the cloud

+- Cloud Challanges  - Isolating and securing the evidence is challenging when data is in multiple locations.
+Also, SLAs must be recognized when dealing with other companies, in addition to other legal issues.

+-